seppmail/ExchangeOnline-FAQ/Enable OnPremConnectors.md

 Save this record somewhere - you will need it later

-Login to your Exchange Admin Center (EAC), go to Mailflow ==> Connectors and edit the [SEPPmail] Inbound connector.
+Login to your Exchange Admin Center (EAC), go to Mailflow == Connectors and edit the [SEPPmail] Inbound connector.
 Go to "Edit sent email identity".
-Change the name from the automatically set value to: __seppmail.<customerdomain>.<tld>__, so for our example *seppmail.contoso.eu*.
+Change the name from the automatically set value to: __seppmail.customerdomain.tld__, so for our example *seppmail.contoso.eu*.

-2. Create a new "Accepted Domain" in your Exchange Online Tenant
+### 2. Create a new "Accepted Domain" in your Exchange Online Tenant

-Open M365 Admin Center, go to settings ==> domains and add a new domain.
+Open M365 Admin Center, go to settings == domains and add a new domain.
 As domain name use __the same name as in the inbound connector__, i.e. *seppmail.contoso.eu*.
 Finish the Add-Domain wizard until the domain is visible in your domain list.

 This domain does not have to exist, there will never be any mailflow with this domain, and we will delete it later on.

-3. Open a ticket with microsoft support
+### 3. Open a ticket with microsoft support

 Contact Microsoft Support and request them to enable the inbound connector.
 You can adapt and use the following text-template: